lbrack1/perch-docker-compose/README.md

 ### Workflow

-Check out this blog post which gives an example of using Perch Docker Compose in practive
+Check out this blog post which gives an example of using Perch Docker Compose in practice

 https://www.leobrack.co.uk/blog/2020-04-12-how-to-use-docker-for-easy-perch-cms-development